nao7sep/Assets/docs/codegen/2025-12-10-mazooka/00-overview.md

-﻿# IMAP Rule Processor - Documentation Overview
+﻿# Mazooka - Documentation Overview

 **Date**: 2025-12-10
-**Purpose**: Complete specification for building a .NET console application that monitors multiple IMAP accounts and applies Thunderbird-style message rules
+**Purpose**: Complete specification for building a .NET console application that monitors multiple IMAP accounts and applies Thunderbird-style message rules## Problem Statement

-## Problem Statement

 Mozilla Sync for Thunderbird message filters may be unreliable.
 This project provides a standalone .NET console application that: